Vrooli/Vrooli/packages/docs/docs/guides/migrate.md

 Database migrations require an interactive terminal, which means they cannot be a part of the docker-compose setup process.

 ## Getting DB_URL
 To use Prisma, you'll need to make sure that the `DB_URL` environment variable is set.
 Since we calculate this in `scripts.sh` instead of directly as a docker-compose environment variable, it won't be available automatically.
 Instead, we'll need to export it manually whenever we're in the container.
-To do this, enter `export DB_PASSWORD=$(cat /run/secrets/vrooli/dev/DB_PASSWORD); export DB_URL=postgresql://${DB_USER}:${DB_PASSWORD}@db:5432;`
+To do this, enter `export DB_URL=postgresql://${DB_USER}:${DB_PASSWORD}@db:5432;`, where `DB_USER` and `DB_PASSWORD` are the values you set in your `.env` file.

 ## Initial Migration
 Before you even think about migrating your schema, make sure you have already created an initial migration.
 To do this: